MeetBataviya13/Stone_Paper_Scissors/library-management-system/README.md

 ## 💾 Data Storage

-The system stores data in `library management/data.json` with the following structure:
+The system stores data in `data.json` with the following structure:

 ```json
 {